rehoboth23/yalnix-implementation/rough-notes.md

    1. this is tricky, all our registers and PC and stack pointers need to be changed while using those same registers.
 We also need to save the userContext of the running process into some data structure, it is restored by passing the UserContext pointer into the trap handler (once in trap handler, hardware will take it from there)
    2. Cause it's tricky, we're provided a way for our kernel code to invoke kernel context-switching functions, which we'll write, in a special context

-Kernel code is linked to a provided **kernel library**, this includes routines like `malloc()` and others, for dynamic allocation from the kernal heap.
+Kernel code is linked to a provided **kernel library**, this includes routines like `malloc()` and others, for dynamic allocation from the kernel heap.

 ### Zooming in on each transition